-Choosing a wall
+Choosing a Feature Wall

-Get clever with visuals
+Get Clever with Visuals

-If you have a particularly large room or long corridor, position your feature wall at the farthest point the eye can see when you are standing in the entrance.
-This will make you and your guests feel drawn into the room, creating an element of intrigue which tempts you to explore further.
+If you have a particularly large room or long corridor, position your feature wall at the farthest point.
+Choose a wall in your line of sight from the entrance.
+It will make you and your guests feel drawn into the room, creating an element of intrigue which invites you to explore further.

-Bold needn’t be bright
+Bold Needn't be Bright

 It’s important to remember that a feature wall doesn’t need to be overly bright or dramatically dark to have an impact.
-As a general rule, choose a slightly darker shade to the other walls to create a clear focus...the rest is up to you!
+As a general rule, choose a slightly darker shade to the other walls to create a clear focus.
+The rest is up to you!

-The rest of the room
+The Rest of the Room

 Though you want your feature wall to stand out, you also want it to work within the grander scheme of the room.
 Draw out two or three colours from the design that you can use elsewhere.
-Try to take a fairly neutral colour to use on the three remaining walls, a mid-tone for furnishings such as the bedspread, upholstery or window dressing and save the brightest accent colour for small touches like scatter cushions or a lamp.
-Why not design a scheme to help you to visualise your new room...
+Either choose a fairly neutral colour to use on the three remaining walls or the main background colour in a paint or plain wallpaper.